Chalwk/HALO-SCRIPT-PROJECTS/docs/HSP_SERVERS/about.md

 players, foster competition, and provide endless fun.
 Whether you're a fan of strategic team-based gameplay, intense free-for-all action, or something in between, we have something for everyone.

-Here’s a quick overview of the current HSP **Halo: Custom Edition** servers:
+Here's a quick overview of the current HSP **Halo: Custom Edition** servers:

 | Game Mode                                               | Description                                                                                                                                                  | Server                 |
 |---------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------|